 How To Tell If Cranberries Are Bad?

-For starters, let me make sure we’re on the same page when it comes to how a ripe and fresh cranberry should be like.
+For starters, let me make sure we’re on the same page when it comes to what a ripe and fresh cranberry should be like.
 National Center for Home Food Preservation describes it as follows (NCFHFP):

 The berries should be brightly colored: fully red or yellowish-red with a smooth, glossy and firm skin.